DHTMLX/docs-diagram/docs/guides/diagram/configuration.md

 - **graphPadding** - (*number*) optional, sets the distance between unconnected diagrams, "200" by default
 - **placeMode** - (*string*) sets the mode of placement of shapes, "orthogonal" (by default) or "radial"

 :::note
 The autoplacement will be applied only after the [](../../api/diagram/autoplace_method.md) method is applied.
-The autoplacement does not work if you use groups or swimlanes
+The autoplacement does not work if you use groups or swimlanes.
 :::

 ## Adjusting the Diagram scale